glennbech/aws_exam_crams/DevOps Pro DOP-C02.md

    * Define functions, APIs, and permissions in a `template.yaml` using shorthand SAM syntax.
    * During `sam deploy`, SAM transforms into CloudFormation and provisions resources.
+   * SAM templates extend CloudFormation, so you can include non-serverless resources alongside functions.

 2. **Traffic Shifting with CodeDeploy:**